ml4econ/lecture-notes-2025/README.md

 ### Part I: Machine Learning

-1. Course Overview
+1. *Course Overview*
+In this lecture, we will introduce the course, its objectives, and the tools we will use.
    [HTML](https://raw.githack.com/ml4econ/lecture-notes-2025/master/01-overview/01-overview.html) |
    [PDF](https://raw.githack.com/ml4econ/lecture-notes-2025/master/01-overview/01-overview.pdf)

-2. Basic Machine Learning Concepts
+2. *Basic Machine Learning Concepts*
+In this lecture, we will cover the basic concepts of machine learning, including supervised and unsupervised learning, model evaluation, and cross-validation.
    [HTML](https://raw.githack.com/ml4econ/lecture-notes-2025/master/02-basic-ml-concepts/02-basic-ml-concepts.html) |
    [PDF](https://raw.githack.com/ml4econ/lecture-notes-2025/master/02-basic-ml-concepts/02-basic-ml-concepts.pdf)